timescale/docs/ai/python-interface.md

 vec.create_embedding_index(client.TimescaleVectorIndex())
 ```

-The above command will create the index using smart defaults.
+The above command creates the index using smart defaults.
 There are
 a number of parameters you could tune to adjust the accuracy/speed
 trade-off.